 Parabuteo unicinctus harrisi

-Status: Rare casual fall and winter visitor west and east.
+Status: Rare casual spring, fall and winter visitor west and east.

 Documentation: Specimen: HMM 2895, 28 Oct 1922 Elkhorn, Douglas Co.